zincsearch/zincsearch-docs/docs/ZincObserve/quickstart.md

 ## Installation

-You would need ZIOX_USER_NAME and ZIOX_USER_PASSWORD environment variables when you start ZincObserve for the first time.
+You would need ZO_USER_NAME and ZO_USER_PASSWORD environment variables when you start ZincObserve for the first time.
 You don't need them on subsequent runs of ZincObserve.